rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ## Exercise 3 - Inspecting Boot Diagnostics Logs and Guest OS Diagnostics Logs

 VM Boot Diagnostics logs and Guest OS-level Diagnostics Logs fall under 'Event Management' from an ITIL viewpoint and visibility of these logs can aid efforts related to maintaining the health of IT services.

 VM Boot Diagnostics logs are Resource-level diagnostics logs.
 Azure resource-level diagnostic logs are logs emitted by a resource.
 The content of these logs varies by resource type.
 Resource-level diagnostic logs provide insight into operations that were performed within that resource itself.
 For example, getting a secret from a Key Vault would be logged in a Resource-level log.

 Guest OS-level diagnostic logs differ from Resource-level diagnostics logs.
 Guest OS diagnostic logs are those collected by an agent running inside of a virtual machine or other supported resource type.
 Resource-level diagnostic logs require no agent and capture resource-specific data from the Azure platform itself, while guest OS-level diagnostic logs capture data from the operating system and applications running on a virtual machine.

 The Azure diagnostics extension is needed (Windows or Linux) to collect most application level metrics and logs.
 The types include:
-- Performance counters
+* Performance counters
-- Application Logs
+* Application Logs
-- Windows Event Logs
+* Windows Event Logs
-- .NET Event Source
+* .NET Event Source
-- IIS Logs
+* IIS Logs
-- Manifest based ETW
+* Manifest based ETW
-- Crash Dumps
+* Crash Dumps
-- Customer Error Logs
+* Customer Error Logs

-Without the diagnostics extension, only a few metrics - like CPU usage for instance - are available.
+Without the diagnostics extension, only a few metrics - like CPU usage - are available.

 In this exercise you will be checking that boot diagnostics logs are being collected on a given/your VM (which they will be because you configured your VM to do so in a previous lab) and then inspecting the logs using Azure Portal, a manual download from the backing Storage Account, and then lastly with Azure CLI.
 You will then enable Guest OS-level diagnostic logging on your VM and inpsect the output.